-On 22 October 2013, the European Council adopted the Council Directive 2013/51/EURATOM of 22 October 2013 laying down requirements for the protection of the health of the general public with regard to radioactive substances in water intended for human consumption
+On 22 October 2013, the Council Directive 2013/51/EURATOM of 22 October 2013 was adopted laying down requirements for the protection of the health of the general public with regard to radioactive substances in water intended for human consumption.

 On 10 January 2014, the European Commission adopted the

 On 6 August 2013, the European Commission adopted the

 International Conference on Radiation Protection in Medicine RPM 2014